domlet/domlet.github.io/_posts/2023-05-23-student-dashboard.md

 - See the [live dashboard here](https://domlet.github.io/dashboard).

+## Inspiration

+Although our school publishes important dates on a public Google Calendar, **high school students do not typically use Google Calendar**.
+Instead, they ask me for information like I am Siri. 💀 I created this dashboard to foster student independence and reduce my own cognitive load. 😌

+## What it does

-I use the Student Dashboard (Visual Countdown) as the startup webpage for computers in my classroom.
-It features the information that students most need:
+This [Student Dashboard (Visual Countdown)](https://domlet.github.io/dashboard) is the startup webpage for computers in my classroom.
+It features the information I think students need most:

 1. **The current date**, and day of the week.
 1. **A visualization of all the days** of the school year, separated into terms.